Troubleshooting common deployment issues

 This can happen if a file containing http: in its name exists in the project.
 The library that PhpStorm uses to connect to FTP (Apache Commons VFS) cannot read the contents of a folder containing such a file, which causes the operation to fail.
 The only solution is to remove the file containing http: in its name from the project.

 PhpStorm seems to connect to the server but can't list files or perform upload

 This may be because the deployment server requires a so-called passive FTP connection.
 To set this mode, select the Passive mode checkbox in the Deployment: Connection Tab for the selected server.

 Limiting the number of concurrent FTP connections may also help in this situation.
 To do this, open the Deployment: Connection Tab for the selected server, select the Limit concurrent connections checkbox, and set the number of connections (usually, 3-5 concurrent connections is OK for any server if you experience problems with a higher number of connections).

 Deploying files when changing branches using Git checkout

 There are a couple of ways to go about deploying files when switching between branches using Git checkout:

 One way is to configure deployments to always upload files and external changes.
-To do this, on the Options page, set Upload changed files to the default server to Always and select the Upload external changes checkbox.
+To do this, on the Options page, set Upload changed files to the default server to Always and clear the Skip external changes checkbox.
 Note that this will upload all files to the server when switching branches.